-Wearing only basic camouflage, the spied test car offers a clear look at the Macan's styling, and there's little to be surprised about: it is truly a smaller Cayenne.
+Wearing only basic camouflage, the spied test car offers a clear look at the Macan's styling, highlighting the car's 'Cayenne Junior' styling.

-While the lights and D-pillar are lightly masked and the front bumper is covered in tape, it is clear that the Macan will borrow much of the Cayenne's look, including the familiar glasshouse, simple body lines and fat haunches.
+While the lights and D-pillar are lightly masked, it is clear that the Macan will borrow much of the Cayenne's look, including the familiar glasshouse, simple body lines and fat haunches.

-Set to enter production later this year, the Macan will share a platform with the Audi Q5, along with most of its powertrains and driveline.
+Set to enter production in December, the Macan will share a platform with the Audi Q5, along with most of its powertrains and driveline.

 Separating it from the Q5 will be a higher-output engine and handling options, and of course its own unique design, inside and out.